How to Start a Food Van Business in the UK

 It’s not always just about who’s in what location – it’s about what times they’re there, what they’re selling and how much they’re selling it for.

-Thankfully, for my coffee van, I don’t need to worry about the location as it is my own private residence.
-But I should be aware of the cafe inside the country park, despite this being a good kilometer walk away, it is incredibly popular with walkers stopping half way round.
+Thankfully, for our coffee van example, we don’t need to worry about the location as it is within a private residence.
+But we should be aware of the café inside the country park, despite this being a good kilometer walk away, .

-Now I know my competitor I need to think about what I’ll do to differentiate myself – and that’s what we’ll talk about in the next sections.
+Now that we know our competitors, we need to think about what we will do to differentiate our business – and that’s what we’ll talk about in the next sections.

 How you decide to price your products depends on a few factors: